Molecular Electronic Structure Calculation via a Quantum Computer: Variational Quantum Eigensolver Formalism

 where $\vert \psi_0 \rangle$ is an initial state such as Hartree-Fock state and $U(\bm \theta)=\EXP \big(T({\bm \theta})-T^\dagger ({\bm \theta})\big)$ is unitary.
 Moreover, $T({\bm \theta})$ is the coupled cluster excitation operator which can be defined as

 where $s$ denotes the excitation level 1,2,...
 However, in practice it is limited to single and double excitations.
 Moreover, $T_1$ and $T_2$ can be written as

-where $i$ and $j$ show occupied spin orbitals, $k$ and $k'$ show unoccupied spin orbitals and $\theta$ is a different values of parameters.
+where $i$ and $j$ denote occupied spin orbitals, $k$ and $k'$ show unoccupied spin orbitals and $\theta$ is a different values of parameters.

-The UCCSD approach can not be implemented on a classical computer because $U^\dagger ({\bm \theta}) H U ({\bm \theta})$ does not converge.
 To implement on a quantum computer, a UCCSD operator must be converted into single and two-qubit unitary gates using the first-order Trotter-Suzuki approximation to reduce the circuit depth which is an important limiting factor in NISQ era devices \cite{Romero}.
+The gate model of quantum computation is realistically limited to having gates working on just a few qubits at a time \cite{Grimsley}.
+Then, the mapping methods (as discussed in Section B) are required to transform the exponentiated creation and annihilation operators into Pauli operators.